Welcome to the...

 If you are not familiar with the local cuisine in Iquitos, you are in for a real treat.
 The Iquitos Travel Guide article on the Ten Best Restaurants in Iquitos reveals hidden gems where you can have a world class meal for about $2.
 Amazonian food is unique in that it is an exotic blend with origins from Peru, Brazil and Colombia.
 In addition, please check out our new hotel guide for Iquitos giving you tips on the best places to stay in the City of Iquitos.

-Want to find out how the current weather is in Iquitos?
-Then check out our new Iquitos Weather Forecast Page.
-Here you will find a 7-day forecast for Iquitos, Peru, including predicted high and low temperatures, probabilities of precipitation, cloud cover and wind conditions.
-This current weather report is updated every 30 minutes.
-To complement our Iquitos Weather Forecast Webpage, we have added the Iquitos News Environmental Newsfeed.
-Like the weather forecast page, this dynamic RSS newsfeed is constantly updated, bringing up-to-the-minute news that focuses on environmental issues affecting the Amazon and the world.
+Want to find out how the current weather conditions are in Iquitos?
+Then check out the new and very informative Iquitos Weather Forecast Page.
+Here you will find a weather forecast for Iquitos, Peru, including predicted high and low temperatures, probabilities of precipitation, cloud cover, wind conditions, and a map of the current weather conditions for South America.
+This current weather report is updated every hour and you can even view a translated TAF (Terminal Area Forecast) for Iquitos, Peru.
+In addition to the Iquitos Weather Forecast Page, there is an Iquitos Historic Weather Page that shows the average high and low temperatures, and rainfall for each month of the year.
+To complement our Iquitos weather webpages, we have added the Iquitos News Environmental Newsfeed.
+Like the weather forecast pages, this dynamic RSS newsfeed is constantly updated, bringing up to the minute news that focuses on environmental issues affecting the Amazon and the world.

 A good place to learn about native plants and animals of the Amazon jungle is the Quistococha Zoo.
 In addition, please read our articles on plants and animals of the Amazon Rain Forest.
 If you are a sportsman, check out the Fishing in the Amazon webpage for information on peacock bass (tucanaré) fishing.